 Upthrust vs Related Wyckoff Events

-Upthrust overlaps with several Wyckoff and VSA terms, but its boundary is narrower than the surrounding distribution story: it describes the failed upper-side probe itself.
+Upthrust overlaps with several Wyckoff and VSA terms, but its boundary is narrower than the surrounding distribution story.
+It describes the failed upper-side probe itself.
 The confusion usually comes from using every failed breakout, distribution event, or stop-driven move as if they were the same structure.

 | Concept | Main boundary | Cleaner distinction |